1. Architecture

 Role-based access control is enforced server-side on every authenticated route — the client UI is not trusted.
 The default roles are admin, analyst, and viewer, each with a declared permission surface.
 Admin actions — user invitations, role changes, integration writes, and rule edits — are recorded in the audit log.

-Our own production access is restricted to named personnel via SSH key, uses least-privilege service accounts for database access, and is reviewed whenever personnel changes.
+Our own production access is restricted to named personnel via SSH key and is reviewed whenever personnel changes.
+The application itself connects to each database with a least-privilege, non-superuser role that cannot run server-side programs or read other database roles’ data; elevated credentials are reserved for maintenance.
 We do not access tenant databases except to operate, support, troubleshoot, or secure the Service — each such access is logged.

 4. Input validation & injection prevention